riesha/drv-vuln-scanner/README.md

 # drv-vuln-scanner

 Vulnerable driver scanning tool for win64, put drivers to scan in `drv/`.
+Finds imports that could be exploited, still requires manual analysis.

 # notes